Is your air conditioner acting unusual? If so, it's good to pay attention because it’s trying to tell you something.

 Is My Air Conditioner Supposed to Be Loud?

 If your air conditioner is making loud noises, it might be an indication that your AC needs service.
 One common cause of a loud air conditioner is a broken fan motor or a damaged fan belt.
 The noise could also be the result of loose parts such as screws, bolts or bearings, which can cause vibrations and rattling sounds.

 A noisy air conditioner also might have a dirty condenser coil, which can obstruct airflow and cause the system to work harder, resulting in greater noise.
 Similarly, a broken or old compressor can also produce loud noises from the air conditioner.

 Why Is My Air Conditioner Not Blowing Cold Air?

 One common cause of an AC not making cold air is a very dirty air filter.
 A dirty air filter restricts airflow, causing the evaporator coil to become too cold and freeze, resulting in insufficient cool air.
 Another potential cause is a refrigerant leak.

 Low refrigerant levels can also cause the evaporator coil to become too cold and freeze, resulting in a lack of cool air coming from your air conditioning.
 In addition, a faulty compressor or motor can also cause a lack of cool air.
 To address the issue, it's important to inspect the air filter and exchange it if necessary.

 Why Is My Air Conditioner Not Working or Not Turning On?

 Your air conditioning system might not turn on because of a tripped circuit breaker or blown fuse.
-To correct this, find the electrical panel and reset any tripped breakers or change any blown fuses.
+To correct this, find the electrical panel and reset any tripped breakers or replace any blown fuses.

-Call the Trusted AC Experts at Interstate Heating & Air Conditioning
+Get in Touch with Our AC Experts at Interstate Heating & Air Conditioning